vestrel00/contacts-android/README.md

 - [Rudimentary contacts-integrated UI components](/howto/howto-integrate-rudimentary-contacts-integrated-ui-components.md).
 - [Debug functions to aid in development](/howto/howto-debug-contacts-provider-tables.md   )

+**Framework-agnostic design**

+**The API does not and will not force you to use any frameworks (e.g. RxJava or Coroutines/Flow)!**
+All core functions of the API live in the `core` module, which you can import to your project all by itself.
+Don't believe me?
+Take a look at the dependencies in the `core/build.gradle` :D

+So, feel free to use the core API however you want with whatever frameworks you want, such as Reactive, Coroutines/Flow, AsyncTask (hope not), WorkManager, and whatever permissions handling APIs you want to use.

+All other modules in this library are **optional** and are just there for your convenience or for reference.

 ## Installation

 First, include JitPack in the repositories list,